dragonflydb/documentation/docs/command-reference/server-management/hello.md

 ## Syntax

-    HELLO [protover]
+    HELLO

 **Time complexity:** O(1)

-Switch to a different protocol or provide a contextual client report.
+Provide a contextual client report.

-At the moment, the RESP3 protocol is not supported.

 `HELLO` always replies with a list of current server and connection properties, such as: versions, modules loaded, client ID, replication role and so forth.
-When called without any arguments in Redis 6.2 and its default use of RESP2 protocol, the reply looks like this:
+The reply looks like this:

     > HELLO
      1) "server"